kibook/s1kd-tools/TUTORIAL.md

 data module to only using the appropriate elements for a particular context, and helps keep data consistent.

-For example, the data module BIKE-DA0-20-00-00A-040A-D, which will contain the description of the rear wheel of the bicycle, might use the **descriptive** schema.
+For example, the data module BIKE-DA0-20-00-00A-040A-D, which is titled "Rear wheel - Description" and will contain the description of the rear wheel of the bicycle, might use the **descriptive** schema.
 Another data module, BIKE-DA0-20-00-00A-520A-A, which is titled "Rear wheel - Remove procedure" and enumerates the steps to remove the rear wheel from the bicycle, might use the **procedural** schema.

 Example of descriptive data module contents: